compsult/MenuOptions/docs/source/Masks.rst

 ~~~~~~~~~~~~~~~~~~~
 When using a User Defined masks, you can specify a FixedLen.
 To pass validation, the input string must be this exact length.

+Notes:
+    1. when using FixedLen, if the user input passes the Mask test and the FixedLen is reached, the onSubmit event will be triggered with data.type set to 'Completed'.
+This allows a developer to automatically proceed (e.g., with a database update) once the last valid character has been entered (enter key becomes optional).

 Pre-defined masks
 -----------------